-Winter Beauty Prep
+Winter Beauty Preparation

 Slip Something 'Cosy' on Underneath your Dress

-If it’s really cold, you can always wear thick tights under your wedding dress and the same for your bridesmaids too.
+If it’s really cold, you can always wear thick tights under your wedding dress and have the same for your bridesmaids too.
 As long as your dresses are long, nobody will know!